Shuffle algebras for quivers and wheel conditions: The shuffle algebra and combinatorics of words

 \item all the poles of the form $z_{m-1} = \frac {z_{\alpha_s} q^x}{t_{e'}}$ for $x \in \{1,\dots,|A_s|-1\}$ and $e' = \overrightarrow{i_{m-1}i_{\alpha_s}}$ are canceled by the fact that $p$ satisfies the wheel conditions \eqref{eqn:wheel 2} \\

 \end{itemize}

-\footnote{In the second and third bullets, we needn't consider the poles corresponding to $x = -1$ and $x = 0$, respectively, due to the inequality \eqref{eqn:inequality parameters} and the fact that we are only looking for poles of the form $z_{m-1} = z_{\alpha_s} c$ for $|c| < 1$} The residue at the pole $z_{m-1} = z_{\alpha_s} q^{|A_s|}$ leads to the partition:
+\footnote{In the second and third bullets, we don't need to consider the poles corresponding to $x = -1$ and $x = 0$, respectively, due to the inequality \eqref{eqn:inequality parameters} and the fact that we are only looking for poles of the form $z_{m-1} = z_{\alpha_s} c$ for $|c| < 1$.} The residue at the pole $z_{m-1} = z_{\alpha_s} q^{|A_s|}$ leads to the partition:

 in formula \eqref{eqn:xm} for $m$ replaced by $m-1$.
 We thus conclude the proof of Claim \ref{claim:residues}, and with it, the proof of Claim \ref{claim:main}.
 This shows that the pairing \eqref{eqn:pairing} is well-defined. \\